 “10 Easy SEO Tricks That Will Boost Your Rankings NOW (Evergreen Edition)”

-When Writing Your Header/H1, Your User Should Always Come First
+When Writing Your Header/H1 Tag, Your User Should Always Come First

-How To Run An H1 Tag Audit To Boost Your Site’s SEO This Week
+How To Run An H1 Tag Audit To Boost Your Site’s On-page SEO This Week

-Now that you know how to make your H1s actually work for you, it’s time to go through your site and make sure your header tags follow these guidelines.
+Now that you know how to make your H1 actually work for you, it’s time to go through your site and make sure your H1 tags follow some SEO-focused guidelines.

 - The H1 is located at the top of the page.

 - The H1 accurately describes the content on the page.